JuniorBecari10/lispen/README.md

 ## Syntax

-Lispen follows the same syntax as some List dialects:
+Lispen follows the same syntax as some Lisp dialects:

 ```lisp
 (println "Hello World")